CoderDojoMcDonough/coderdojomcdonough.github.io/resources/sonicpi/index.md

 Students should be comfortable with typing - either touch typing or hunt-and-peck typing is fine.
 Sites such as typing.com and keybr.com are great free online resources that teach typing skills.

-Download and install Sonic Pi, work through the built-in tutorial chapters 1 through 10:
+Download and install Sonic Pi, then work through the built-in tutorial chapters 1 through 10:
 <http://sonic-pi.net/>

 Watch the Intro to Synthesis tutorial videos from Reverb:
 <https://reverb.com/news/videos-reverb-launches-intro-to-synthesis-tutorial-series>

 Learn about synthesis using the free tutorials provided by Synthorial app for iPad, Mac, or PC:
 <https://www.syntorial.com>

 Download the free book "Code Music with Sonic Pi" and try to work through the first three chapters:
 <https://www.raspberrypi.org/magpi/issues/essentials-sonic-pi-v1/>